rescript-association/genType/README.md

 > **Disclosure:** This project used to be called `genFlow` but has been renamed to `genType`.
 To migrate from an earlier version, use `@genType` annotations, change the path to use `gentype.native`, and move the config inside `bsconfig.json`.

-`genType` lets you to use [Reason](https://reasonml.github.io/) values from JavaScript idiomatically.
-In particular, [ReasonReact](https://reasonml.github.io/reason-react/) components.
-Also, if you're using JavaScript components from Reason, it can check their type.
+`genType` lets you use [Reason](https://reasonml.github.io/) values from JavaScript, and JavaScript values from Reason, idiomatically.
+Converter functions between the two representations are generated based on the type of the value.
+The converters can be generated in vanilla JavaScript, or in [TypeScript](https://www.typescriptlang.org/) / [Flow](https://flow.org/en/) for a type-safe idiomatic interface.
+In particular, conversion of [ReasonReact](https://reasonml.github.io/reason-react/) components both ways is supported, with automatic generation of the wrappers.

-This article describes how to use `genType` as part of a migration strategy: [Adopting Reason: strategies, dual sources of truth, and why genType is a big deal](https://medium.com/p/c514265b466d).
+Here's article describing how to use `genType` as part of a migration strategy where a tree of components is gradually converted to Reason bottom-up: [Adopting Reason: strategies, dual sources of truth, and why genType is a big deal](https://medium.com/p/c514265b466d).

 The implementation performs a type-directed transformation of Reason programs after [bucklescript](https://github.com/BuckleScript/bucklescript) compilation.
 The transformed programs operate on data types idiomatic to JS.
 For example, a Reason function operating on a Reason record `{x:3}` (which is represented as `[3]` at runtime) is mapped to a JS function operating on the corresponding JS object `{x:3}`.

-There are 3 back-ends, to choose if generated JS code is untyped, or typed with either [TypeScript](https://www.typescriptlang.org/) or [Flow](https://flow.org/en/).
-If a typed back-end is used, `genType` generates typed JS wrappers.
-In the other direction, if you have ReasonReact wrappers for JS components, it generates code to check that they are well typed.
+The output of `genType` can be configured by using one of 3 back-ends: `untyped` to generate wrappers in vanilla JS,  `typescript` to generate [TypeScript](https://www.typescriptlang.org/), and `flow` to generate JS with [Flow](https://flow.org/en/) type annotations.

 ### Work in progress, only for early adopters.
 It is possible that the workflow will change in future.